If you are a DevOps engineer, or a site reliability engineer, you have probably heard about monitoring with Prometheus, at least one time.

 The main functionality of Prometheus, besides monitoring, is being a time series database.

 However, when playing with time series database, you often need to visualize them, analyze them and have some custom alerting on them.

 Here are the tools that compose Prometheus ecosystem to enrich its functionalities :

 - Alertmanager : Prometheus pushes alerts to the Alertmanager via custom rules defined in configuration files.
 From there, you can export them to multiple endpoints such as Pagerduty or Slack.

 - Data visualization : similarly to Grafana, you can visualize your time series directly in Prometheus Web UI.
 You can easily filter and have a concrete overview of what’s happening on your different targets.

 - Service discovery : Prometheus can discover your targets dynamically and automatically scrap new targets on demand.
 This is particularly handy when playing with containers that can change their addresses dynamically depending on demand.

-As we did for InfluxDB, we are going to go through a curated list of all the technical terms behind Prometheus.
+As we did for InfluxDB, we are going to go through a curated list of all the technical terms behind monitoring with Prometheus.

 a – Key Value Data Model